kmnhan/erlabpy/README.md

 existing scientific Python workflows.
 It is also designed to be extensible, allowing users to easily add custom functionality and analysis tools.

-*ERLabPy* is developed and maintained by the Electronic structure Research Laboratory (ERLab) at Korea Advanced Institute of Science and Technology (KAIST).
+*ERLabPy* is developed and maintained by the electronic structure research laboratory at Korea Advanced Institute of Science and Technology (KAIST).

 ## Features